Breathe Carolina: Hello Fascination (2009–2010)

-A few months after the release of Punk Goes Pop 2, shortly after they finished the 2009 "Take Action Tour", Breathe Carolina left Rise Records and signed with Fearless Records.
-On July 27, 2009, the second song from Hello Fascination was released, the title track of the album.
+In April 2009, Breathe Carolina left Rise Records and signed with Fearless Records.
+The duo began working on their second studio album that same month with producer Mike Green.
+According to Even, the album describes their "vision of everything we are."
+On June 29, 2009, the first song from Hello Fascination was released: "Welcome To Savannah".
+The duo premiered the lead single from the album, "Hello Fascination" on their MySpace page on July 25, 2009.
 Hello Fascination was released on August 18, 2009.
+The album peaked at number 43 on the Billboard 200 and sold 11,000 copies in its first week.
+They performed on the Vans Warped Tour in 2009 and Breathe Carolina also joined Family Force 5 on their Dance Rawr Dance 3 tour from September to October 2009.

-The deluxe edition of Hello Fascination was released on July 6.
+Breathe Carolina toured in the UK in January 2010.
+The deluxe edition of Hello Fascination was released on July 6, 2010.
 On June 23, Schmitt and Even launched a clothing line called Blush.
-"I.D.G.A.F." was released as a single, with the music video being released on July 30, 2010.
-The duo played on the Altec Lansing stage during Vans Warped Tour 2010 and covered the song "Down" by Jay Sean for the compilation album Punk Goes Pop 3 that was released on November 2, 2010.
+"I.D.G.A.F." was released as the second single from the album, with the music video being released on July 30, 2010.
+The duo performed at Vans Warped Tour in 2010.
+In the fall of 2010, they joined Mayday Parade on the Fearless Friends tour.
+They covered the song "Down" by Jay Sean for the compilation album Punk Goes Pop 3 that was released on November 2, 2010.
+Their cover peaked at number 31 on the US Rock Digital Song Sales chart.

 On November 21, 2010, Breathe Carolina released their second ever Christmas-themed song for a part on the 'Tis the Season to Be Fearless compilation album.
 The song is titled "Mile-High Christmas".